KetanThakare/employee-attrition-predictor/README.md

   <figcaption>Kenneth Jensens image describing the CRISP-DM steps</figcaption>
 </figure>

+Business and Data understanding: The dataset used can be found [here](Notebooks/Human_Resources.csv) and was sourced from Kaggle.
+Data Preparation: The notebook can be found [here](Notebooks/Data Preparation.ipynb) Modeling and Evaluation: [This notebook](Noteboks/Modeling and Evaluation.ipynb) decribes model creation and evalutaion.
-_(Under process: to deploy the model on AWS server so it's accesible via internet.)_
+Deployment: The web-app described has been created to run on local deployment server._(Under process: to deploy the model on AWS server so it's accesible via internet.)_